 The church was built in the late 13th century.
 The oldest parts still remaining are the north porch and north aisle, which were built in 1290.

 The interior features a north aisle and rather narrow nave.
 The nave is filled with lovely Elizabethan pews decorated with linen-fold panelling.
 These were likely designed as box pews but later altered.
 Near the south door stands an intriguing font.
 The very plain bowl is Norman, but the pillar upon which it rests is Elizabethan, and this is decorated with extravagant carvings of Elizabeth I's coats of arms and heraldic beasts such as dragons.

 The chancel is largely 14th century, with Decorated Gothic windows.
 Sadly there is no medieval glass remaining.
-Under the south window is an interesting rose shaped piscina with eight drain holes. against the north wall is an amusing memorial to Frederick Wintle.
-The mason who carved the memorial was a confused in his geography, and put 'Asia' on the globe where Australia should be.
+Under the south window is an interesting rose shaped piscina with eight drain holes.
+Against the north wall is an amusing memorial to Frederick Wintle.
+The mason who carved the memorial was confused about geography, and put 'Asia' on the globe where 'Australia' should be.

 Also in the chancel are a pair of brass chandeliers, probably made in Bristol around the year 1730.
 Immediately to the north of the chancel arch is a glass case which houses a bound copy of John Foxe's 'Book of Martyrs'.
 See our article on Buckland church for more on Foxe's opus.